curl/everything-curl/source/layout.md

   Firefox web browser.
 This was the default TLS backend for curl on Fedora and Redhat systems for a while in the past.
 - GnuTLS: a full-blown TLS library used by default by the Debian packaged curl.
-- mbedTLS: (formerly known as PolarSSL) is a TLS library more targeted towards the embedded market.
+- mbedTLS: a TLS library targeted towards the embedded market.
-- WolfSSL: (formerly known as cyaSSL) is a TLS library more targeted towards the embedded market.
+- wolfSSL: a TLS library targeted towards the embedded market.
 - MesaLink: a TLS library written in rust
 - Schannel: the native TLS library on Windows.
 - SecureTransport: the native TLS library on Mac OS X.
 - GSKit: the native TLS library on OS/400.
+- rustls: a TLS library written in rust

 ### src